 Choose a Grain

 There are lots of different types of grain to choose from, and you might be thinking, well what’s the difference?
-A nice thing you can do if you wanted to, is to search for what one of your favourite films was shot on – let’s say it was Kingdom.
-That was on Kodak Vision 3 200T.
+A nice thing you can do if you wanted to, is to search for what one of your favourite films was shot on – let’s say it was Moonrise Kingdom.
+That was shot on Kodak Vision 3 200T.

 Back in Resolve we can then change that to 35mm 200T so it matches.
 Then you can adjust it, change the size of the film grain, the strength of the effect, and so on.

 You should zoom in so that you can see the effect well and make sure you’re not overdoing it.
-If you oversell the effect then will just at it and instantly know it’s fake.
+If you oversell the effect then people will just look at it and instantly know it’s fake.

 That’s film grain, but there’s a bunch of other great effects that you can use depending on what you’ve got in your shot.
 If you’ve got lights, you can use light rays to add some volumetric lighting.
 Another effect I really like is Halation, and I’ll go through that with you in another lesson.